CARG First Annual Conference

 Adie (she/they) is a freelance copywriter and science communicator based in London.
 In her spare time, they foster anxious cats and educate people on texturism, appropriation and microaggressions surrounding the natural hair movement.

-Oi Mei and Adie are from Stop Asian Hate UK (SAHUK) and will explore whether we should blend in or exert our ESEA identity.
+Oi Mei and Adie from Stop Asian Hate UK (SAHUK) explored interactively with the audience our experience of identity and whether we should blend in or exert our ESEA identity.

 Learning from others the experience of educating the public on racism and hate crime, drawing lessons from the efforts by the Black community to reform the school curriculum and looking towards a future of inclusivity of the ESEA heritage in the UK curriculum.

 Julliet Makhapila is a community transformer, educator, political activist and founder of the UK Africa Diaspora Forum.